hedongyan/awesome-causality-identification/README.md

 In future, I will add more automatic identification algorithms!
 If the other identification algorithm can be to the same algorithms.
 I will add an explaination of it rather than implement it repeatly.

+# Identification Process

+The identification process is very easy to understand.

+1. Create an ADMG which represent the data generation assumptions.
+The ADMG is DAG with hidden common cause.
+The three steps are add node names, add directed edges, and add bidirected edges to represent the hidden common causes.
+2. Create ObservationProbability to represent a distribution.
+3. Create InterventionQuery to represent a causal query.
+4. Create identification algorithms (such as ID, IDC) for the identification.
+5. Identify the causal query by the identification algorithm and return the identified ObservationProbability for the InterventionQuery.
+6. Print the identification result (ObservationProbability) by latex code.

 # Example

 I checked many exmaples of the identification result mannuly.